Pixelguin/P4G-CEP-docs/docs/04_reloaded_ii_setup.md

-﻿# Reloaded-II Setup
+﻿# Reloaded II Setup
-**Reloaded-II** is an [open-source](https://github.com/Reloaded-Project/Reloaded-II/) program that injects our mods into P4G with the **P4G PC Mod Loader** program.
+**Reloaded II** is an [open-source](https://github.com/Reloaded-Project/Reloaded-II/) program that injects our mods into P4G with the **P4G PC Mod Loader** program.

-> Reloaded-II calls the programs it manages "mods," but these are not the same as the P4G mods we are using (Texture Fixes Pack, etc.).
+> Reloaded II calls the programs it manages "mods," but these are not the same as the P4G mods we are using (Texture Fixes Pack, etc.).
 We will set those up later with a different program.

 ## First Launch

-- Open your `P4G Mods\Tools\Reloaded-II` folder.
+- Open your `P4G Mods\.Reloaded II` folder.
 - Launch **Reloaded-II.exe**.

 ### Disable Console
-We're going to disable the console that Reloaded-II shows when running the game because it's distracting and can lower the framerate.
+We're going to disable the console that Reloaded II shows when running the game because it's distracting and can lower the framerate.

-- After closing the first launch popup, disable **Show Console** by changing the red plus to a grey minus.
+- After closing the first launch popup, click **Reloaded Settings** and disable **Show Console** by changing the red plus to a grey minus.

 ![](img/04/disable_console.png)